-In order to avoid late fees, all materials checked out of the library must be returned to the Library within 14 days.
+In order to avoid late fees, all materials checked out of the library must be returned to the library within two weeks.

 USE OF SCHOOL EQUIPMENT AND FACILITIES

 Students must receive teacher permission before using any equipment or materials in the classroom.
 Students must seek permission from the Principal prior to using any other school equipment or facility.
 Students are responsible for the proper use and protection of any equipment or facility they are permitted to use.